 • The association cannot hold assets in its own name, again because it is not a separate legal structure.

-Unincorporated associations sometimes deal with this by organising for a few people to hold assets ‘on trust’ for the association or its charitable purposes.
-A trust involves one party (the trustee(s) – an individual or group of people) holding assets for the benefit of others (in this case, the association’s charitable purposes).
-Trustees have very specific duties and obligations when managing trust property.
+A trust involves one party (the trustee or trustees – an individual or group of people) holding assets for the benefit of others (in this case, the association’s charitable purposes).

 Potential breaches of ACNC obligations

-Unincorporated associations can also be at a higher risk of non-compliance with ACNC obligations.
-These can occur due to a number of reasons, many of which are linked with the association is governed.
-Some of the risks for unincorporated associations (and other types of charities) are that they may:
+Unincorporated associations may also be at a higher risk of non-compliance with ACNC obligations.
+These can occur due to a number of reasons, many of which are linked to the way an association is governed.

 Ensure it meets ACNC and other legal requirements